volumio/volumio-plugins-sources/jellyfin/README.md

 #### Changelog

+1.0.7
+- [Fixed] Pagination in playlist and genre views
+- [Fixed] Track type missing in player state

 1.0.6
 - [Fixed] Wrong seek value reported in 'stop' events ([#6](https://github.com/patrickkfkan/volumio-jellyfin/issues/6))
 - [Changed] Use a more descriptive SDK client name (as shown on Jellyfin dashboard)